WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-shashi-tharoor.md

 crime-record:
   - crime: accussed
     ipc:
-    details: The Prevention of Insults to National Honor Act,1971 (Act No.69 of 1971)Section 03 (I understand from Media Reports,that on the Basis of a Private Complaint the Addl CJM Court Ernakulam issued a Summons but i have not recieved it till date),Judicial Addl Chief Magistrate Court Ernakulam
+    details: "The Prevention of Insults to National Honor Act,1971 (Act No.69 of 1971)Section 03 (I understand from Media Reports,that on the Basis of a Private Complaint the Addl CJM Court Ernakulam issued a Summons but i have not recieved it till date),Judicial Addl Chief Magistrate Court Ernakulam"

 date: 2014-01-28
 version: 0.0.5